Adamant-im/ETH-transactions-storage/README.md

 ```

 This way two endpoints will be available:

 - `/ethtxs` used to fetch Ethereum transactions by address
 - `/aval` returns status of service

-Endpoint `aval` is a table with `status` field just to check API aviablity.
+Endpoint `aval` is a table with `status` field just to check API availability.
 Though it is not necessary, you can add it by creating `aval` table:

 ```
 CREATE TABLE public.aval